API Reference

 Note

-For images containing multiple channels, the color channel is the last dimension.
+For images containing multiple channels, the color channel is assumed to be the last dimension.
 If this is not the case, permutation of the axes needs to be applied to move the color channel to the last dimension.
 The permutation can be applied using the permute_axes parameter, e.g. of add_tensor_data().

 If a tensor contains more than the necessary number of dimensions (3 for color images, 2 for grayscale images), the leading dimensions are treated as iterating over the images, and multiple images are dumped (with the indices of the leading dimensions indicated in the filename).